dadadadawjb/NeRFHowTo/README.md

 <p>

 * advantages: laptop power facemask apple pear mouse cup glasses pen are all visible
-* disadvantages: since background's depth may be exceed the sampling region I set so it causes hardness to optimize
+* disadvantages: since background's depth may be exceed the sampling region I set so it causes hardness to optimize, since background's depth large then the sampling region I set is also large so it causes details hard to be sampled and it can be seen from thin things such as glasses feet

 </p>

 </details>

 ## Note
-Kudos to the authors for their amazing results:
+Kudos to the authors for their amazing results.
 ```bib
 @misc{mildenhall2020nerf,
     title={NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis},